offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * Pr(Xi|Pi) denotes the conditional probability that the symbol will be emitted given the current hidden state.
 For example, at 0, the probability that foul is emitted given the hidden state is set to fouler is 0.4.
    ```

- * `{bm} Viterbi graph/(Viterbi graph|Viterbi)/i` - A directed graph representing all possible hidden state transitions that resulted in a sequence of emitted symbols in an HMM.
+ * `{bm} Viterbi graph/(Viterbi graph|Viterbi algorithm|Viterbi)/i` - A directed graph representing all possible hidden state transitions that resulted in a sequence of emitted symbols in an HMM.
 In the Viterbi graph, ...

    * hidden states are represented as nodes.
    * emitted symbols are represents as edges, where an edge's weight is the probability that the symbol it represents was emitted given a hidden state transition.